so-ff-ia/student_association_tools/README.md

 # student_association_tools
-Some code I used as the president of the student association NextGen BioTech, University of Bologna.
+Some code I used as the president of the student association NextGen BioTech(University of Bologna).

 You can find scripts for: